inspircd/docs/docs/3/breaking-changes.md

 ---
-title: v3 Configuration Changes
+title: v3 Breaking Changes
 ---

-## Configuration changes since InspIRCd 2
+## Breaking changes since InspIRCd 2

 NOTE: This document only lists breaking changes between InspIRCd 2 and InspIRCd 3.
 There are many backwards compatible changes that have been made which are not listed in this document.